 An adequate supply of clean drinking water shall be provided for all persons in the workplace and be readily accessible at suitable places.
-There shall also be a sufficient number of suitable cups or other drinking vessels unless the supply of drinking water is in a jet form which persons can easily drink from.
-Safe drinking water signage will be in place above every tap on site to comply with requirements from the Independent Schools Inspectorate.
+There shall also be enough suitable cups or other drinking vessels unless the supply of drinking water is in a jet form which persons can easily drink from.
+Safe drinking water signage will be in place above every tap on site to comply with requirements from the Independent Schools Inspectorate (ISI).